0xAX/linux-insides/SyncPrim/sync-1.md

 }
 ```

-We need to do this while a process is spinning on a lock, othre processes must be prevented to preemt the process which acquired a lock.
+We need to do this while a process is spinning on a lock, other processes must be prevented to preemt the process which acquired a lock.
 The `spin_acquire` macro which through a chain of other macros expands to the call of the:

 ```C
 #define spin_acquire(l, s, t, i)                lock_acquire_exclusive(l, s, t, NULL, i)
 #define lock_acquire_exclusive(l, s, t, n, i)           lock_acquire(l, s, t, 0, 1, n, i)
 ```

-`lock_aqcuire` function:
+`lock_acquire` function:

 ```C
 void lock_acquire(struct lockdep_map *lock, unsigned int subclass,